If you are looking for the best posture exercises for seniors, I’ve got you covered!

 How To Perform the Cat-Cow Pose (8 Easy Steps)

-2. Keep the back as flat as possible, engage your abs and core muscles, and then inhale deeply.
+- Keep the back as flat as possible, engage your abs and core muscles, and inhale deeply.

-7. Continue alternating between the cat and cow pose, connecting your breath to every movement you make, inhaling when you do the cow pose, and exhaling when you assume the cat pose.
+- Continue alternating between the cat and cow pose, connecting your breath to every movement you make.
+Inhale when you do the cow pose and exhale when you assume the cat pose.

 Here’s a quick video demonstrating these steps (in a heartbeat!)…